openssl/otc/futures.md

 - Internal platform library with clearly defined internal headers.
   (e_os.h is a mess, and all kinds of platform specific compensation code all over our source is a mess)

+- Better autoconfiguration of builds - automatically checking whether we can enable things like ec_nistp_64_gcc_128 or not